...

 Once you’ve listed your objectives, you’ll need to decide who will be involved in the project.
 You can involve your employees, suppliers, contractors and partners, and even your customers.
 It’s best to involve all your employees and communicate with everyone you interact with.
 You can start with a few employees and then expand your approach as you go along.

-At this stage, you can take the opportunity to ask your employees about their expectations and ideas in relation to this CSR policy.
-According to a 2020 study on employees and responsible companies carried out by the Occurrence polling institute, Des enjeux et des Hommes and Ekodev, 70% of workers want to get more involved in CSR, and 75% want to put forward ideas.
-Yet they are involved in only 21% of cases.
+At this stage, you can take the opportunity to ask your employees about their expectations and ideas regarding this CSR policy.
+According to a 2020 study on employees and responsible companies conducted by the polling institute Occurrence, Des enjeux et des Hommes, and Ekodev, 70% of workers want to be more involved in CSR, and 75% want to contribute ideas.
+However, they are actually involved in only 21% of cases.

-Next, you need to decide who is going to lead this process.
-You can call on a consultant or specialized consultancy outside your company, or recruit internally.
-In all cases, you need an internal CSR referent to monitor the process and ensure its feasibility.
+Next, you need to decide who will lead this initiative.
+You can hire a consultant or a specialized consulting firm from outside your company, or recruit someone from within your organization.
+In any case, you’ll need an in-house CSR coordinator to oversee the initiative and ensure its feasibility.

 Step 2: Preparing the ground